luapower/luapower-all/ui.md

   can be added and they will be applied in order.
   * `sel:selects(elem) -> true|false` -- test a selector against an element.

+Selector objects pass-through the selector constructor, which is short for saying that the selector constructor can take a selector object as arg#1 in which case the selector object is simply returned and no selector is created.

 #### Styles

-Styles can be added with `ui:style(selector, attr_values)` which adds them to the default stylesheet `ui.element.stylesheet`.
-Inline styles can be set with the `style` attribute when creating the element.
+Selector-based styles can be created with `ui:style(selector, attr_values)` which adds them to the default stylesheet `ui.element.stylesheet`.
+Inline styles can be added with the `style` attribute when creating the element.

 Styles are updated automatically on the next repaint.
 They can also be updated manually with `elem:sync_styles()`.